Chapter 8 Variable Importance Measures

 selected

-## [1] FALSE FALSE TRUE TRUE FALSE FALSE FALSE FALSE TRUE FALSE
+## [1] FALSE FALSE TRUE FALSE FALSE FALSE FALSE TRUE TRUE FALSE

 • When thinking about how certain you might be about a given set of selected variables, one natural question is how would this set of selected variables change if you re-ran the lasso on a different subset.